abdullahgarra/ThePhishermen/README.md

 ## Introduction
 In today's rapidly evolving digital landscape, cyberattacks, particularly phishing, pose significant threats.
 Phishing, often executed through deceptive emails, exploits human vulnerabilities like lack of knowledge and attention.<br>

 Usable security tools offer a solution by simplifying cybersecurity and alerting users on suspicious activities.
 Our Chrome extension addresses email phishing by analyzing content, links, grammar, sender information, and urgency, according to user preferences.
-When risks are detected, users are alerted through the utilization of machine learning models and Gmail API integration.<br>
+When risks are detected, users are alerted through the utilization of machine learning models and Gmail API integration.

 ## Installation
 **Set up the server**